canonical/lxd/doc/reference/network_physical.md

 # Physical network

 <!-- Include start physical intro -->
-The `physical` network type connects to an existing physical network, which can be a network card or a bridge, and serves as an uplink network for OVN.
+The `physical` network type connects to an existing physical network, which can be a network interface or a bridge, and serves as an uplink network for OVN.
 <!-- Include end physical intro -->

-The physical network type allows one to specify presets to use when connecting OVN networks to a parent interface or to allow an instance to use a physical interface as a NIC.
+This network type allows to specify presets to use when connecting OVN networks to a parent interface or to allow an instance to use a physical interface as a NIC.
-This allows the instance NIC itself to simply specify the `network` it is connecting to without knowing any of the underlying configuration details.
+In this case, the instance NICs can simply set the `network`option to the network they connect to without knowing any of the underlying configuration details.

 (network-physical-options)=
 ## Configuration options